wrfly/just-a-bot/README.md

 # Justin Bot

-It's just a bot, flowing some users.
+It's just a bot, following some users.

-Do not panic, I won't delivery ads.
+Please do not panic, I won't send you ads.

+---

+P.S.
+Have no idea what to do with these github data yet.

+But I will find something interesting.

+If you feel any unconformable with this bot, please send email to me and I will put your username into the blacklist.